Washington Apartments: History

 The Washington Apartments were built in 1916 by local businessman James D. Eakin, already a successful liquor wholesaler.
 The complex was designed by J.L.
 LaDriere and cost $21,000.
 The apartments opened in September of that year to fanfare from the Albuquerque Journal, which reported "Everything that modern craft can devise has been utilized to make them strictly up-to-date and they are not only a credit to the designer and builder but to the city of Albuquerque."
 Some of the innovative features included refrigerators, electric stoves, and Murphy beds.
 Eakin maintained his own residence there and managed the apartments until his death in 1931.
 His family continued to own the property into the 1970s.
-In the early years, the complex also included a Turkish bath in the basement as well as garage facilities and a tennis court.
+In the early years, the complex also included Victorian-style Turkish baths in the basement as well as garage facilities and a tennis court.

 The apartments were added to the New Mexico State Register of Cultural Properties in 1978 and the National Register of Historic Places in 1982.